• Skip to primary navigation

 This Macadamia Nut Hummus will last up to a week, stored in a tightly sealed container in the refrigerator.

-Roasted Macadamia Nut Hummus in green bowl surround by broccoli and tomatoes
+Roasted Macadamia Nut Hummus in a green bowl, surrounded by raw vegetables, with a black background.

 Serving Suggestions